ST HUGH’S SCHOOL (LEADING LEARNING FORWARD EDUCATION PARTNERSHIP)

 - To manage our relationship with you or your organisation

-- To develop new ways to meet our a needs and to grow the work of the TSA
+- To develop new ways to meet our needs and to grow the work of the Education Partnership

 - To develop and carry out marketing activities